 Room and Board:

-In addition, expect to pay approximately $1,300 for airfare and ground transportation, up to $100 for textbook(s), $1,800 for personal expenses (weekend meals, etc.), and $250 for miscellaneous expenses (passport fee, international student ID card, photos, medical insurance, etc.).
-Tuition, room & board, and other expenses will total about $9,975.
+In addition, expect to pay approximately $1,400 for airfare and ground transportation, up to $100 for textbook(s), $800 for personal expenses, and $250 for miscellaneous expenses (passport fee, international student ID card, photos, etc.).
+Tuition, room & board, and other expenses will total about $9,050 for non-William & Mary students, and $8,950 for William & Mary students.

 A limited number of partial tuition scholarships may be awarded to law students on the basis of outstanding scholarship and financial need.
 To be eligible for consideration, students must submit their application and registration fee along with the following materials: